jjc1805/DBMS_Python/README.md

 This is the project on a Database Management System using Ptinker and Psycopg2 libraries.

 # Initial Requirements:
-1. Your system must have python installed preferably version 3 and above.
+1. Your system must have python installed, preferably version 3 and above.
 2. Install the psycopg2 library.
 3. Install postgresSQL